 - Walking.
 Most 16-month-olds are walking well, which is the lead-up to next steps: climbing, running, walking backward and dancing to music.

 - Teething.
-As early as 16 months, your child’s cuspids or canines—the third bottom tooth from the front—may begin to erupt.
+As early as 16 months, your child’s cuspids or canines—the third bottom tooth from the front—may begin to erupt causing some teething pain.

 - Potty Training.
 You can continue to "talk up" the potty and what people do there—but no pressure to potty train just yet.
 Your tot may start to notice it or even ask to sit on a potty chair.
 But it's okay if they’re not really interested just yet.
-One medical study suggests beginning between 27 and 32 months is ideal.
+One medical study suggests beginning between 27 and 32 months.

 What should a 16-month-old be able to do?